forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 > To my knowledge, to behavior of the 'mRNA' vaccines and the adeno with spikes vaccines in the body is not published detailed enough for the scientific community to estimate adverse effects.

 > In software, open source often yields quality improvements.
+Most successful software at least started open source.
+Until the 80's = before sophisticated compilers and performant mid and high level languages, software was mostly open source anyways.

 ## Recent Updates
 * 23.7.: Extended list of speculative adverse effects: